debOliveira/MoCapRasp/README.md

 This repository stores an **open optical tracking/motion capture system using passive reflective markers and Raspberry Pi**.

-> This work is an result of my master dissertation entitled "Heterogeneous optical tracking system for mobile vehicles".
+> This work is an result of my master dissertation titled "Heterogeneous optical tracking system for mobile vehicles".

 ## Usage